 Pick a title that is Super-Catchy

-After you have typed the last sentence of your article, it’s the time to get creative with the title of your blog post.
+After you have typed the last sentence of your article, it’s time to get creative with the title of your blog post.
 You had enough brainstorming when you started writing, but now you need to craft a title that fits the final words of your post.

 It is harder than it sounds.
-Deciding a title can take an equal amount of time as it took to write that article.
+Deciding on a title can take an equal amount of time as it took to write that article.
 You need to be really perfect in choosing the title to grab the attention of the reader.

 The Bottom Line